twistedfall/opencv-rust/README.md

 functions that are not yet implemented.
 If a missing module/function is near and dear to you, please file an issue (or better, open a pull request!).

-CUDA is not supported at the moment, but is definitely in the roadmap.
-You can use OpenCL for now.

 ## The binding strategy

 This crate works similar to the model of python and java's OpenCV wrappers - it uses libclang to parse the